Axit3376/California-Housing-Price-Predictor/README.md

 ## 💡 Key Learnings
 * How to build a full ML pipeline combining preprocessing and model.
 * The importance of hyperparameter tuning to squeeze out extra performance.
-* Deploying a model as a simple interactive web app.
+* Hosting a model as a simple interactive web app locally.

 ### ✨ Enjoy predicting house prices! 🏠💵